magenta/magenta/magenta/reviews/pixelrnn.md

 [Forum post on convolutional network sizing](https://www.kaggle.com/c/datasciencebowl/forums/t/13166/happy-lantern-festival-report-and-code/69196), forum post referencing the above PDF.

 [NADE](http://www.dmi.usherb.ca/~larocheh/publications/aistats2011_nade.pdf),
-using autoregressive ordering for exact likelihoods in a generative setting.
+using autoregressive ordering for exact likelihoods in a generative setting, by Larochelle and Murray.

 [MADE](https://arxiv.org/abs/1502.03509),
-using masks to imply an ensemble of autoregressive orderings at once.
+using masks to imply an ensemble of autoregressive orderings at once, by Germain et. al.

 [NADE, MADE Slides](http://videolectures.net/deeplearning2015_larochelle_deep_learning/),
 presentation by Hugo Larochelle at the Deep Learning Summer School in 2015.

-[NICE](https://arxiv.org/abs/1410.8516), generative modeling with exact likelihoods.
+[NICE](https://arxiv.org/abs/1410.8516), generative modeling with exact likelihoods, by Dinh et. al.

-[Real NVP](https://arxiv.org/abs/1605.08803), the followup to NICE.
+[Real NVP](https://arxiv.org/abs/1605.08803), the followup to NICE, by Dinh et. al.

 [Strided convolution guide](https://arxiv.org/abs/1603.07285), guide to the math and concepts behind strided convolutions for generating larger targets with a CNN.